artak-petrosyan/url_shortener_app/README.md

 The `-v` flag will also remove the `postgres_data` volume, effectively deleting your database data.
 If you want to preserve your data for future runs, omit `-v`.

+## Usage

+1. Open your web browser and navigate to `http://localhost:3017`.
+2. Enter a long URL into the provided input field.
+3. Click the "Shorten" button.
+4. The application will display the generated short URL.
+5. You can then copy and use this short URL.
+When accessed, it will redirect to the original long URL.

 ## API Endpoints (Backend)